-The flexible duct between the two trunks on a double wide needs to be carefully sealed.
-You’ll want to seal the two connection points as well as the duct itself.
-The image below shows how to seal the connection points – you can reinforce with tape too.
+The flexible duct between the two trunks on a double wide must be carefully sealed.
+You’ll want to seal the two connection points and the duct itself.
+The image below shows how to seal the connection points – you can reinforce them with tape too.

 The abrupt end of the main trunk lines causes issues in forced air heating systems.
 You’ll want to add fiberglass (or foam) insulation to decrease air loss.

-….roll up a 12 inch length of fiberglass batt and place in a kitchen sized garbage bag.
+Roll up a 12-inch fiberglass batt and place it in a kitchen-sized garbage bag.
 Stuff this “poly bag” down the register boot and into the main trunk line just past the boot.
 Then use your butyl tape to create an airtight barrier.
 Coat this new duct barrier with mastic.
 (Source)

 Solve Condensation Issues By Insulating Ducts

-The picture shows an ideal situation where you have access completely around the duct work.
+The picture shows an ideal situation where you have access completely around the ductwork.
 This is not always the case.
-You can however wrap all of the duct work that you can and then staple the insulation to the floor or joists in a cradling fashion.
+You can wrap all of the ductwork that you can and then staple the insulation to the floor or joists in a cradling fashion.